I often heard Tasmania being described as the love child of Australia and New Zealand.

-Tasmania is a small island just south of the main island of Australia, known for its mountainous landscape, beautiful coastal region and vast variety of wildlife – with Tasmanian devil and wombats being the most prominent of all.
+Tasmania is a small island just south of the main island of Australia, known for its mountainous landscape, beautiful coastal region, and a vast variety of wildlife – with the Tasmanian devils and wombats being the most prominent of all.

-Due to it's compactness it is one of the best places in Australia to plan a road trip.
-Nowhere else in Australia you will experience so much beauty without having to drive for hundreds of kilometers per day.
+Due to its compactness, it is one of the best places in Australia to plan a road trip.
+Nowhere else in Australia will you experience so much beauty without having to drive for hundreds of kilometers per day.

 How much time do you need to see Tasmania?

-Remember that the slower you travel the lesser cost per day your vacation will have as you won’t be cramming too many activities and sights in a shorter amount of time!
-Best time to visit is between December and March during the summer.
+Remember that the slower you travel the lesser cost per day your vacation will have as you won’t be cramming too many activities and sights in a shorter amount of time.
+The best time to visit is between December and March during the summer.

-This choice is great for someone who already owns a car and wants to save money on a rental.
+This choice is great for someone who already owns a car and wants to save money on renting one.
 You can just bring your camping equipment along and off you go.
-If camping isn’t for you and you prefer a bit more luxury just stay in hotels.
+If camping isn’t for you and you prefer a bit more luxury just stay in a hotel.

-You will be able to compare the rental options and you will be guaranteed lowest prices.
-Plus they have fantastic reviews!
-They’ve partnered up with 10 different fleets in Hobart including companies like Britz, Maui and Apollo, which are the most reputable camper van companies, and can be all found on their website by following the link above.
+You will be able to compare the rental options and will be guaranteed the lowest prices.
+They’ve partnered up with 10 different fleets in Hobart including companies like Britz, Maui, and Apollo, which are the most reputable camper van companies and can be all found on their website by following the link above.

 Parks & Wildlife Entry Pass

-Since most of the island is a protected area, you will require parks pass to enter national parks in Tasmania.
+Since most of the island is a protected area, you will require Parks Pass to enter national parks in Tasmania.
 I can tell you straight away, that purchasing separate day passes is not worth it.
-For example a day pass for Cradle Mountain National Park costs AUD16,50 per person/day.
-If there is 2 of you that’s already 33 dollars.
+For example, a day passes for Cradle Mountain National Park costs AUD 28 per person/day.
+If there are 2 of you that’s already 56 dollars.
 And that’s only for one day!

-I spent 5 months working and travelling around Tasmania during my working holiday year in Australia and though I still didn’t manage to see everything I wanted to see, I certainly have been there longer than an average visitor.
+I spent 5 months working and traveling around Tasmania during my working holiday year in Australia and though I still didn’t manage to see everything I wanted to see, I certainly have been there longer than an average visitor.

 This road trip begins and finishes in Hobart*.
-You can just simply fly here from mainland Australia, pick up you rental car right at the airport without having have to spend money getting a taxi or shuttle bus into town.
+You can just simply fly here from mainland Australia, and pick up your rental car right at the airport without having to spend money getting a taxi or shuttle bus into town.

-Day 1-2 Hobart and the surroundings
+Day 1-2: Hobart and the surroundings

 Hobart is a brilliant capital city, very old by Australian standards but still modern enough to have everything you’ll ever need.
 A city is still a city however and chances are you came to Tasmania to do an adventure road trip and to get some fresh air in your lungs.

 Things to do in Hobart, Tasmania

 Salamanca Market / Farmers Market

-If you’re lucky enough to be in Hobart for the weekend, every Saturday the Salamanca market turns into a busy jamboree with loads of food stalls, live music and people trying to sell all kind of odds and sods.
+If you’re lucky enough to be in Hobart for the weekend, every Saturday the Salamanca market turns into a busy jamboree with loads of food stalls, live music, and people trying to sell all kinds of odds and sods.

 Best places to stay in Hobart

 One of the top picks in Hobart.
-Located in the best part of the city and short walk from all the attractions.
+Located in the best part of the city and a short walk from all the attractions.

-Day 2-3 Tasman National Park
+Day 2-3: Tasman National Park

-After you’ve enjoyed Hobart’s great seafood and local delicacies start your roadtrip by heading east.
+After you’ve enjoyed Hobart’s great seafood and local delicacies start your road trip by heading east.
 The drive to the Tasman Peninsula should take you about an hour and a half of continuous driving.

 Things to do in Tasman National Park

 Situated on the eastern side of the peninsula.
-The undulating 8km and 4 hour return track gives spectacular cliff views.
-If you’re a rock climbing daredevil this is also where the world famous Totem Pole is.
+The undulating 8km and 4-hour return track gives spectacular cliff views.
+If you’re a rock climbing daredevil this is also where the world-famous Totem Pole is.

 Places to stay in Tasman National Park

-Water views, free WiFi and fantastic reviews all without breaking your wallet
+Water views, free WiFi, and fantastic reviews all without breaking your wallet

 10 min drive from Port Arthur.
 Idyllic waterfront location with gardens and BBQ facilities.

-Day 3-4 Freycinet National Park
+Day 3-4: Freycinet National Park

-Driving for 3 hours (200km) up the eastern coast, you’ll love the views on your right hand side.
-Eventually you’ll make a right at Swansea toward Coles Bay which is the closest place you can drive to on the Freycinet Peninsula.
+Driving for 3 hours (200km) up the eastern coast, you’ll love the views on your right-hand side.
+Eventually, you’ll make a right at Swansea toward Coles Bay which is the closest place you can drive to on the Freycinet Peninsula.

 Things to do in Freycinet National Park